Face Off by Craig Petty and Ron Salamangkero

 • Uses three blank cards and a standard deck of playing cards

-• All props are examinable at the end
+• All props are examinable at the end of the trick

-• Interactive and involves audience participation
+• Interactive with audience participation (signing cards)

 Pros

-• Examinable props
+• Examinable props at the end

-• Clear and engaging method
+• Clear visual impact and surprising reveal

-• Leaves a unique souvenir for the spectator
+• Creates a unique souvenir for spectators

 Cons